Officials investigating after Duplin County church catches fire

-ROSE HILL, NC (WTVD) --Authorities are investigating after a Duplin County church caught fire Monday morning.
+ROSE HILL, NC (WTVD) --Authorities are investigating but don't suspect foul play after a Duplin County church caught fire Monday morning.

 The fire broke out before 8 a.m. at Rose Hill United Methodist Church, at 314 East Church St.